micro-community/development/glossary.md

 ## Brand

-As a brand Micro takes simething of a developer centric world view looking to become the focal point for all developer needs and then moving beyond to be seen and used by businesses and consimers.
+As a brand Micro takes something of a developer centric world view looking to become the focal point for all developer needs and then moving beyond to be seen and used by businesses and consimers.